joshnuss/ludwig-play/README.md

 ## How to use

-Ludwig can build a Neural Network from any CSV.
+Ludwig can build a Neural Network from any `.csv`.

 ### Input

-The input is a CSV file.
 Simply replace the `input.csv` with a `.csv` you want to train from.

 You can download existing datasets from [Kaggle Datasets](https://www.kaggle.com/datasets).

 ### Model Definition

-The `model_definition.yaml` tells Ludwig about which CSV columns are inputs and which are outputs.
-This model definition also describes the types of each column (ie `text`, `category`, `binary`... see full list in [Model Definitions](https://uber.github.io/ludwig/user_guide/#model-definition))
+The `model_definition.yaml` tells Ludwig which CSV columns are inputs and which are outputs.
+The model definition also describes the data type of each column (ie `text`, `category`, `binary`... see full list in [Model Definitions](https://uber.github.io/ludwig/user_guide/#model-definition))

 ### Training